StevenMMortimer/salesforcer/.github/ISSUE_TEMPLATE/default-issue-template.md

 ---
-name: Query issue template
+name: Default issue template
-about: This issue template is for reporting an issue with a query.
+about: This issue template is the default when reporting an issue.
 title: ''
 labels: ''
 assignees: StevenMMortimer
 ---

 <!--
-This issue tracker is dedicated issues related to queries in Salesforce.
-Please consider some of the suggestions below before submitting an issue.
+This issue tracker is for bugs, feature requests, questions or help.
+If your issue is specifically related to a query, but please consider using the "Query issue template".
+Also, please consider some of the suggestions below before submitting an issue.
 Thank you!
 -->

 When filing your issue please make an attempt to understand the query and debug